ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

   - The Express server is defined here
 - All ConvoStack agent implementations live in the `apps/backend/src/agents` directory
   - All agent logic lives in the agent files
-  - There are no limitations on what frameworks, resources, etc. that a ConvoStack agent can use, as long as it implements the `reply` method of `convostack/agent.IAgent`
+  - There are no limitations on what frameworks and resources a ConvoStack agent can use, as long as it implements the `reply` method of `convostack/agent.IAgent`

 ### Frontend Folder

 - The `ConvoStackWrapper` component is initialized in the `apps/frontend/src/App.tsx` file
   - The `graphqlUrl`, `websocket`, and `customStyling` prop values are defined here
-- The `EmbedChat` components and `useConvoStack` hook are initialized in the `MobilePlayground.tsx` and `WebPlayground.tsx` components
+- The `ConvoStackEmbed` components and `useConvoStack` hook are initialized in the `MobilePlayground.tsx` and `WebPlayground.tsx` components
   - The `useConvoStack` hook is also utilized in the `ContextInput.tsx` file